nick-bampton/nick-bampton.github.io/_pages/about.md

 - A unified theory of dynamic programming and the inverse relationship between certainty in existence and certainty in location
 - Topological background modeling and filtering, operators that preserve the persistent homology and contour tree
-- Low Rank Tensor decomposition and filtering, blind demixing of the convolution between 2d static images and the shifted delta corresponding its motion
+- Low Rank Tensor decomposition and filtering, blind demixing of time shifted 2d static images and its region of convergence

  The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.